GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/offscreen-images/index.md

 ### Joomla

-Install a [lazy-load Joomla
+Install a [lazy load Joomla
 plugin](https://extensions.joomla.org/instant-search/?jed_live%5Bquery%5D=lazy%20loading)
 that provides the ability to defer any offscreen images, or switch to a template that provides that functionality.
-Starting with Joomla 4.0, a dedicated lazy-loading plugin can be enabled by using the "Content - Lazy Loading Images" plugin.
+Starting with Joomla 4.0, a dedicated lazy loading plugin can be enabled by using the "Content - Lazy Loading Images" plugin.
 Also consider using [an AMP plugin](https://extensions.joomla.org/instant-search/?jed_live%5Bquery%5D=amp).